unbit/uwsgi-docs/Configuration.rst

 .. note::

   More esoteric file sources, such as the :doc:`Emperor<Emperor>`, embedded configuration (in two flavors), dynamic library symbols and ELF sections could also be used.
 This is undocumented, but it's possible.
 This is the uWSGI way.

 .. _MagicVars:

 Magic variables
 ---------------

-uWSGI configuration files can include special "magic" variables, prefixed with a percent sign.
+uWSGI configuration files can include "magic" variables, prefixed with a percent sign.
 Currently the following magic variables (you can access them in Python via :py:data:`uwsgi.magic_table`) are defined.

 ======== ==
 %v       the vassals directory (pwd)